AlgoMole/ProfileBFN-pro/README.md

 ## Sampling
+`mkdir ./results` All Generation Results will be placed in such subdir.

 Run `make sample_profile -f scripts.mk` to sample protein family based MSA.
 Note that inputs with inconsistent lengths would be automatically aligned.